Hey everybody, and welcome to PT Pioneer.

 - Proximity to testing centers

-Fulfillment of prerequisites is probably the first limiting factor when it comes to finding a cert that suits you.
+Fulfilling prerequisites is probably the first limiting factor when finding a cert that suits you.

-If you don’t meet all the criteria for a specific certification, you will have to settle for one whose requirements you satisfy.
+If you don’t meet all the criteria for a specific certification, you must settle for one whose requirements you satisfy.

 Brand familiarity plays a role in deciding which cert to go for.